Milford Haven Refinery: Production

-At its close the refinery had an annual processing capacity of 5.5 million tonnes (108,000 barrels per day).
-The refinery imported all its feedstocks from the nearby marine terminal, to which the refinery was linked by mainly underground pipeline.
+At the time of its closure, the refinery had an annual processing capacity of 5.5 million tonnes (108,000 barrels per day).
+It imported all its feedstocks from the nearby marine terminal, which was connected to the refinery primarily by underground pipeline.
 Refined products were distributed by road, rail, sea and pipeline to the Midlands and Manchester.

-The refining units and capacity were:
+The refining units and their respective capacities were as follows:

 1983 fire

-In August, 1983, an accidental fire occurred at the facility's number 11 crude storage tank.
-Filled with more than 46,000 tonnes of oil, the flaming storage tank experienced multiple boil overs, spreading the fire nearly four acres.
-In all, 150 firefighters and 70 fire appliances were needed to tackle the blaze.
-While six firefighters were injured during the two day fire, no one was killed.
+In August 1983, an accidental fire broke out at the facility's no. 11 crude storage tank.
+Containing over 46,000 tonnes of oil, the tank experienced multiple boilovers, which spread the fire across the 4 acre containment dyke.
+However, the fire did not extend beyond this area.
+In total, 150 firefighters and 120 fire appliances were deployed to combat the blaze.
+Although six firefighters were injured during the two-day incident, there were no fatalities.